norahalk/backend-scripts/README.md

 ## Backend Scripts for the CMSSW Package Tracking System ##
-These scripts were developed using the Python language and Jupyter Notebooks.
+These scripts were developed using the Python language on Jupyter Notebooks and shell/bash.